The remarkable story of a WWII Commando who transformed British comedy.

--------------------Glarnies, Green Berets & Goons will also include two appendices: a ‘lost’ script for a proposed Hancock sitcom and a ‘Goonopedia’ detailing who was responsible for writing each of the Goon Show’s episodes – often different from those who were credited with having done so.
+-------------------Glarnies, Green Berets & Goons will also include two appendices: the ‘lost’ script for Vacant Lot, a proposed Hancock sitcom, and a ‘Goonopedia’ detailing who was responsible for writing each of the Goon Show’s episodes – often different from those who were credited with having done so.

 Larry had expected his medical examination to be a formality but he came away with devastating news.
 He later told his friends at Associated London Scripts what the doctor had said to him:

 “You have the highest blood pressure I’ve ever seen.
 If you give up drink and cigarettes you might live for a year.”